Activities from the Clifden Eco Beach Campsite

 There are many activities you can do from the campsite without getting into a car.

-One kilometre of coastline with excellent crystal-clear bathing water quality provides the perfect water trail discovery for all kinds of sea-borne activities, including safe swimming, angling, crabbing, scuba diving, kite surfing, boating & fantastic ‘drift snorkelling’ along the estuary of Streamstown Bay.
+One kilometre of coastline with excellent crystal-clear bathing water provides the perfect water trail discovery for all kinds of sea-borne activities, including safe swimming, angling, crabbing, scuba diving, kite surfing, boating & fantastic ‘drift snorkelling’ along the estuary of Streamstown Bay.

 Enjoy a coastal discovery of ecological & geological listed sites, these are among the best examples seen anywhere in Europe.